 Oh, Debette Goldry.
 Dear, sweet, always inappropriate and simultaneously horrifying Debate Goldry.
 The premise of this reoccurring bit is simple: SNL actresses pretend to be Hollywood actresses on a panel to discuss sexism in Hollywood.
 Then Kate plays Ms. Debette Goldry, there to remind everyone around her how absolutely tragic it was to be a leading lady during the Silver Screen era of cinema.
 “You think you had it bad, we had to swallow arsenic pills to lighten our skin!”
 Hardy-har-har.

 It’s the #MeToo equivalent of “When I was your age I had to walk uphill both ways in a foot of snow” – which sounds like it should be tiresome, but somehow it works?
-I picked this version of the sketch because it features Jennifer Aniston playing herself and I still love Rachel.
+I picked this version of the sketch because it features Jennifer Aniston playing herself.

 14. This Is Not A Feminist Song // Season 41 // 2016